mvlabat/hello-bigdata/README.md

     * (It appeared impossible because Facebook requires app validation for this permission: https://developers.facebook.com/docs/facebook-login/permissions#reference-user_posts)
     * But for demonstration purpose the application retrieves facebook user id
 * Saving results to database
-    * For some reason even saving only a user id leads to exceptions.
-My first guess is that I should implement Database as an Actor class